Imsmarty/weather-app/README.md

 1. Toggle between Celcius and Fahrenheit.
 2. Default weather will be location-based.

+## Testing

+Tests use Cypress.

+1. `npm run dev` to start the development server
+1. `npx cypress open` to run the cypress tests

 ## Learn More

 To learn more about Next.js, take a look at the following resources: